Converting infix to RPN (shunting-yard algorithm)

 Implementation

-The code is on git, and can be cloned using this command:
+The code lives on GitHub and can be cloned with:

 The Operators